A SIMPLE GUIDE TO HOME LOAN JARGON

 The amount of protection, usually expressed in a percentage of the total claim amount, an insured receives under a certificate.

 A record of an individual’s open and fully repaid debts.
-A credit history helps a mortgage lender to determine whether a potential borrower has a history of repaying debts on time.
+A credit history helps a lender to determine whether a potential borrower has a history of repaying debts in a timely manner.

 Credit Life Insurance

-A type of insurance often bought by mortgagors to pay off the mortgage debt if the mortgagor dies while the policy is in force.
+A type of insurance often bought by mortgagors because it will pay off the mortgage debt if the mortgagor dies while the policy is in force.

 A person to whom money is owed.

-An organization that gathers, records, updates, and stores financial and public records information about the payment records of individuals.
+An organization that gathers, records, updates, and stores financial and public records information about the payment records of individuals who are being considered for credit.

 A loan that is removed from a delinquency status with no loss to the insurer.